About US Provisional Applications:

 Provisional applications for a patent are used to establish a priority date

 for whatever they disclose.
-These applications are not examined, so they cost
+These applications are not examined, so they cost less

-has to either file a regular utility application claiming the priority of the
+to either file a regular utility application claiming the priority of the

 provisional case, or convert the provisional application to a regular one.